philip-peterson/RDT_Implementation/README.md

 --------------

 Start this server first; it will run while the Receiver and Sender connect to it.
+First connect to thunder.cise.ufl.edu before running.

 ```
-./network 1337
+./network 65003
 ```

 Receiver
 --------

-Start this client first; otherwise, the server will think you are the sender and all heck will break loose!
+Start this client first before the other; otherwise, the server will think you are the sender and all heck will break loose!
+This should be run on sand.cise.ufl.edu

 ```
-./receiver localhost 1337
+./receiver thunder.cise.ufl.edu 65003
 ```

 Sender
 --------

 Start this client second; otherwise, the apocalyptic scenario described above applies.
+This should be run on storm.cise.ufl.edu
 ```
-./sender localhost 1337
+./sender thunder.cise.ufl.edu 65003
 ```